omorros/food-cv-exp2-pipeline-evaluation/EXPERIMENT2_GUIDE.md

 > single-item, centred images (Experiment 1), introducing a domain gap when
 > classifying YOLO-cropped regions from cluttered multi-item scenes.
 This is
 > reported as a finding rather than a flaw, as it reveals a genuine limitation
 > of the detect-then-classify paradigm.
-Fourth, while Pipeline A (Gemini 3.1 Pro)
+Fourth, while Pipeline A (GPT-5.2)
 > was queried with temperature=0 for reproducibility, the VLM's outputs are not
 > guaranteed to be fully deterministic across API versions.
 Finally, results are
 > specific to the 14-class taxonomy and may not generalise to larger class sets."*